fivetran/terraform-provider-fivetran/docs/resources/connector.md

 	- Service `google_business_profile`: Your Google Business Profile Access token.
 	- Service `google_calendar`: Your Google Calendar access token.
 	- Service `medallia`: Your Medallia access token that contains all the information necessary for the API resources to fetch your data.
-	- Service `pinterest_organic`: Your Pinterest Organic access token.
+	- Service `pinterest_organic`: Your Pinterest access token.
 	- Service `ramp`: Your Ramp access token.
 	- Service `ringcentral`: The long-lived `Access token` carries the information necessary to access API resources.
 	- Service `shopify`: The Shopify access token.